-According to Jamie Wyver from the Royal Society for the Protection of Birds (RSPB), spring makes for the perfect time to start thinking about creating your outdoor haven.
+According to Jamie Wyver from the Royal Society for the Protection of Birds (RSPB), now is for the perfect time to start thinking about creating your outdoor haven.
 He said: "Now is a good time to plan your planting so that you can really help birds and your garden’s other wild inhabitants throughout the year."

 With Jamie's help we've put together some tips on how you can get your garden bird-ready this spring.

-Jamie said: "Birds will also be seeking somewhere to shelter and hide from predators, such as a dense hedge or a thick growth of ivy."
+Jamie says the first thing you need to do is to see your garden from a bird’s point of view.
+They will be looking for food, water, and perhaps somewhere to nest.
+He said: "Birds will also be seeking somewhere to shelter and hide from predators, such as a dense hedge or a thick growth of ivy."

 "A pond is one of the best presents you can give nature in your garden, even if you just start with an old washing up bowl.
 Bury it in the ground, line with stones and grit, add some water plants like water mint and frogbit, add water and wait to see what turns up.

 "Carefully positioned logs and rocks will help frogs, newts and toads get in and out, and plant stems will allow dragonfly larvae to emerge.
 Birds will be able to drink, bathe, and eat the insects the pond attracts."

 If you don't have a garden or have a rather modest-sized outdoor space, there are still ways to encourage birds to come and say 'hi'.

 Jamie says, "Take a look around your neighbourhood.
 What’s missing that birds might need?
 A pond?
 A tree or shrub?
 Or perhaps you can help with a regular supply of food from a bird feeding station, out of reach of local cats.

 "If you can fit in just one of these things then you could soon start attracting feathered visitors.
 If you don’t have a garden at all, then plants on your balcony, or a bird feeder stuck on your window can still help feed hungry birds."